ztyyLV/web-twain-docs/indepth/deployment/service.md

 ### You want to rebrand the installer

 The official Dynamsoft Service installer is digitally signed by Dynamsoft Certificates and it also shows multiple labels belonging to Dynamsoft.
 To rebrand it, you would need a white-label version of it.
-This usually involves the [Professional Service]({{site.indepth}}development/Pro-service.html#customization-service).
+This usually involves the [Customization Service]({{site.indepth}}development/Pro-service.html#customization-service).
 Contact [Dynamsoft Support Team]({{site.about}}getsupport.html) for more information.

 ## About Dynamsoft Service

 The Dynamsoft Service uses `localhost` and the ports **18622, 18625, 18623, and 18626** for connection.
 The latter two ports are used when there is an SSL encryption, and the earlier two when otherwise.
-These ports can be configured in the *DSConfiguration.ini* file located in:
+These ports can be configured in the `DSConfiguration.ini` file located in:
 `C:\Windows\SysWOW64\Dynamsoft\DynamsoftService(DynamsoftServicex64)\DSConfiguration.ini` (Windows as an example)

 By default, there are always three Dynamsoft Service processes running.
-All of them are called `Dynamsoft Service` and use the same file `DynamsoftService.exe` .
+All of them are called "Dynamsoft Service" and use the same file `DynamsoftService.exe` .
 However, they are started with different arguments.

 The main process starts without any argument as follows: